redguardtoo/vscode-matchit/README.md

 # [matchit](https://github.com/redguardtoo/vscode-matchit)
-Jump between matching HTML tags and brackets smartly in VS Code.
+Jump between matching HTML tags, brackets and other items in VS Code.
 It's ported from [Vim matchit](http://www.vim.org/scripts/script.php?script_id=39) by Benji Fisher.

 The extension provides the command `MatchIt: Jump Items` to jump between HTML tags or brackets to help Javascript developer using JSX and React.